 Meaningful reading order

-A meaningful reading order is crucial for users who rely on assistive technologies to experience content in the intended sequence.
-When the content order does not align with the visual presentation or logical flow, it can cause confusion and hinder the user’s ability to understand and interact with the content.
+A meaningful reading order is crucial for users who rely on screen readers to experience content in the intended sequence and maintain proper context.
+When the reading order does not align with the logical flow, it can hinder the user’s ability to understand and interact with the app.

 - Rule Category: